pub struct Store<'b, T: Config> {

 See: WebAssembly Specification 2.0 - 7.1.10 - global_type

-Sourcepub fn global_read(&self, global_addr: GlobalAddr) -> Value
+Sourcepub fn global_read_unchecked(&self, global_addr: GlobalAddr) -> Value

-pub fn global_read(&self, global_addr: GlobalAddr) -> Value
+pub fn global_read_unchecked(&self, global_addr: GlobalAddr) -> Value

 Returns the current value of some global instance by its addr.